Composition of the ADI-INT

 State level

-1. Tom DE BRUYN - Belgium
+2. Tom DE BRUYN - BELGIUM - Chair

-Deputy to the director at the Agency for Home Affairs, Department of Equal Opportunities, Integration and Civic Integration of the Government of Flanders
+Deputy to the Director at the Agency for Home Affairs, Department of Equal Opportunities, Integration and Civic Integration of the Government of Flanders

 Substitute: Daphné COSTES, Head of team Integration and Civic Integration, Department of Equal Opportunities, Agency for Home Affairs, Government of Flanders

-2. Alen TAHIRI – Croatia
+3. Alen TAHIRI – CROATIA

-Director of the Government Office for Human Rights and Rights of National Minorities, Government of the Republic of Croatia
+Director of the Office for Human Rights and Rights of National Minorities, Government of the Republic of Croatia

-3. Peter KARIUKI – Finland
+4. Peter KARIUKI – FINLAND

-4. Nadan PETROVIC - Italy
+5. Nadan PETROVIC - ITALY

 Professor of Strategies of International Cooperation at La Sapienza University of Rome and expert of UNAR - National Office of Racial Anti-Discrimination

-Social worker - Programmes Unit of the Integration Department in the Ministry of Family Affairs, Integration and the Greater Region
+Substitute: David MARQUES, Social worker - Programmes Unit of the Integration Department in the Ministry of Family Affairs, Integration and the Greater Region

-10. Ben GREENER - United Kingdom
+10. Ben GREENER - UNITED KINGDOM

 Regional level